Study of $qqq\bar{q}Q$ pentaquark system in the Chiral Quark Model: Numerical Results

+Next we turn to the pentaquark system.
 In the present work, because we are interested in the lowest-lying states of five-quark system, the angular momentum of each relative motion is set to zero.
 The calculation of energy spectrums is performed and the channel-coupling effect of different physical channels are considered.
 Moreover, the energy components are calculated to identify which terms in the Hamiltonian making the state to be bound, and the root-mean-square (RMS) distances between quark pairs are also calculated to unravel the structure of the state.
 We first investigate the $qqq\bar{q}c$ system with all possible negative-parity quantum numbers, and analyze the results in detail in the following.